Perspective | Black people are the ones most impacted by the justice system. Shouldn’t they have a part in fixing it?

 “I think that it is important for me as a White man to acknowledge that there are experiences that I have never had, but I am willing to listen carefully to the lived experiences of others,” he said.
 “And then take action coming from a place of compassion.”

-Allen added: “When we look at the criminal justice system in D.C., the leaders of the Superior Court, the U.S. Attorney, the office of attorney general, the leadership of the D.C. police, our mayor — all Black.
+Allen added: “When we look at the criminal justice system in D.C., the leaders of the Superior Court, the U.S. attorney, the office of attorney general, the leadership of the D.C. police, our mayor — all Black.
 But I would argue that they hold a diversity of perspectives that I don’t think can be boiled down to race alone.”

 Sulton serves as senior legal adviser to the D.C.
 Criminal Code Reform Commission, as a member of the D.C.
 Police Reform Commission and as a member of the District’s Task Force on Jails & Justice — in addition to her work at DC Justice Lab and as a lecturer at George Washington University Law School.